Eric S. Edelman: Criticism of U.S. Senator Hillary Clinton

 In July 2007, Edelman attracted media attention for criticizing Senator Hillary Clinton, a member of the Senate Armed Services Committee.
 In a private letter to Senator Clinton in response to a request made to the Pentagon in May 2007 for an outline plans for withdrawing troops from combat in Iraq, Edelman rebuffed her request and wrote:

 Premature and public discussion of the withdrawal of U.S. forces from Iraq reinforces enemy propaganda that the United States will abandon its allies in Iraq, much as we are perceived to have done in Vietnam, Lebanon and Somalia.

 The Associated Press described his criticisms as "stinging".
 According to the Associated Press, Edelman's comments were: "unusual, particularly because it was directed at a member of the Senate Armed Services Committee".
 The Associated Press pointed out that fellow committee member Republican Senator Richard Lugar had also called for discussions of withdrawing U.S. troops from Iraq, but had escaped Edelman's criticism.
 Clinton has said she is "shocked by the timeworn tactic of once again impugning the patriotism of any of us who raise serious questions" about the Iraq war.
 In a letter to Secretary of Defense Gates, Senator Clinton reiterated her request for plans on troop redeployment and protested Edelman's criticism and asked if Edelman's letter accurately reflected Gates' views as Secretary of Defense.
 In reference to Clinton's comments, Secretary of Defense Gates has said "I believe that congressional debate on Iraq has been constructive and appropriate."

 Turkey

-On February 13, 2018, Edelman published an article in Politico: "Turkey Is Out of Control.
+On February 13, 2018, Edelman published an article, along with Jake Sullivan, in Politico: "Turkey Is Out of Control.
 Time for the U.S. to Say So."
-According to Edelman, a "clear and tough-minded approach to Turkey is the only way to prevent that clash."
+According to Edelman and Sullivan, a "clear and tough-minded approach to Turkey is the only way to prevent that clash."
 In January 2018, Turkey launched Operation Olive Branch in northern Syria.

 Recep Tayyip Erdogan, President of Turkey since 2014, has confronted US forces with an 'Ottoman slap'.

+2020 U.S. Presidential Election

+In 2020, Edelman, along with over 130 other former Republican national security officials, signed a statement that asserted that President Trump was unfit to serve another term, and "To that end, we are firmly convinced that it is in the best interest of our nation that Vice President Joe Biden be elected as the next President of the United States, and we will vote for him."